how to respond to a guy that ghosted you

 It’s not ‘THAT’ serious

-Unfortunately, with all so many options in dating nowadays, and a culture in which we don’t require commitment anymore for physical and emotional intimacy, people increasingly have a harder time identifying the lines.
-When is a relationship serious?
-When is a relationship exclusive?
-When is a relationship official?
+Unfortunately, with so many options in dating nowadays and a culture in which we don’t need to be in a committed relationship for physical and emotional intimacy anymore, people increasingly have a harder time identifying the lines.

-Having to confront someone is uncomfortable for some people.
-They dread the scene the other person will make or having to justify their decision.
-To avoid all that, they slowly vanish from your life, which is meant to give you a hint that they are not interested any longer.
+Having to confront someone is uncomfortable for a lot of people.
+They dread having an argument or having to give exact reasons why they are not interested anymore.
+To avoid all that, they slowly vanish from your life.
+This is meant to give you a hint that they are not interested any longer.

 Does not want to hurt you

-As crazy as this might sound many men believe that ghosting is actually better for the other person because they aren’t hurting their feelings by telling them they don’t want to date anymore.
+As crazy as this might sound many men believe that ghosting is actually better for the other person.
+Given that they aren’t hurting their feelings by telling them they don’t want to date anymore.